Tanyaayadav/EcoHabit/README.md

 ## 📌 Overview

-EcoHabit helps users build and maintain eco-friendly habits in their daily lives.
+ZooExplorer helps users build and maintain eco-friendly habits in their daily lives.
 By combining personalization, real-time impact tracking, and engaging gamification elements, the app transforms small sustainable actions into measurable environmental impact.

 The platform focuses on long-term habit formation while fostering a sense of collective responsibility and emotional connection to sustainability.